borntofrappe/Front-End-Practice/SVG Opera Loader/README.md

 ## Goal

-Using the SVG graphic created in the previous project create a loading screen for the Opera browser.
+Create a loading screen for the Opera browser, loosely describing the actions taken by a browser to request a page from the Internet.

-## TODO:

-- read up on generators
-- animate the letters to pop in (splitting js)
-- add dashes to emulate the speed of the ball